 This is one of the main reasons why people who are not wearing their dentures have a difficult time speaking clearly.

-Missing teeth, undoubtedly have a major effect on our lives — It is why we encourage people to get dental implants and to visit our Bath practice.
+Missing teeth, undoubtedly have a major effect on our lives — It is why we encourage people to get dental implants and to visit our private Bath dentist.
 An implant is currently the closest thing to having a real tooth and is a viable alternative to dentures.

 If you want to learn more about dental implants, contact Widcombe Dental Practice today and set your appointment.